Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 ### Acknowledgments

 * I used the template for the README.md provided by various students of Code Institute on Slack.
-* The hide functionality for the collapsed navbar button came from Stack Overflow user: [Crystal Rothwell](https://stackoverflow.com/questions/28057933/hiding-button-after-collapse-is-toggled-in-bootstrap)
+* The fixed appearance of the collapsed navbar button was suggested to me by numerous CI students on Slack.